marcelpatrick/3rdPersonV2/README.md

 }
 ```

-### 1.2.3: EndGame(): WIN OR LOSE?
+### 1.2.2: EndGame(): WIN OR LOSE?

 - Implement EndGame() to end the game define win and loose conditions.
 Win (all enemy pawns were killed), loose (player pawn was killed).
-Then call GameHasEnded() passing the result of this function as a parameter.
+- Then call GameHasEnded() passing the result of this function as a parameter.
+GameHasEnded() will be implemented on the next step.

 KillEmAllGameMode.h
 ```cpp